sjxswgjhf/roadToSDE/README.md

 # My Road To SDE.
-## Each folder is the explore to the company based on LeetCode.
+## Each folder is the hot question to the company based on LeetCode.